Consumer medicine information

 There are no data on pregnancy outcomes after rectal administration of budesonide in humans.
 Although data on the use of inhaled budesonide in a large number of exposed pregnancies indicate no adverse effects, the maximal concentration of budesonide in plasma is expected to be higher with rectal budesonide compared to inhaled budesonide.

-In pregnant animals, administration of budesonide, like other glucocorticoids, has been shown to cause fetal death and abnormalities of fetal development (reductions in fetal/ pup growth and litter size, skeletal and visceral abnormalities).
+In pregnant animals, administration of budesonide, like other glucocorticoids, has been shown to cause foetal death and abnormalities of foetal development (reductions in foetal/ pup growth and litter size, skeletal and visceral abnormalities).
 The relevance of these findings to humans has not been established.

 Budesonide is excreted in human milk.
-However, only minor effects on the breastfed infant are anticipated after Budenofalk administration within the therapeutic range.
-A decision should be made whether to discontinue breastfeeding or to discontinue Budenofalk taking into account the benefit of breastfeeding for the child and the benefit of therapy for the woman.
+However, only minor effects on the breastfed infant are anticipated after the administration of Budenofalk foam within the therapeutic range.
+A decision should be made whether to discontinue breastfeeding or to discontinue Budenofalk foam taking into account the benefit of breastfeeding for the child and the benefit of therapy for the woman.

 4.7 Effects on Ability to Drive and Use Machines